Linus4/eldritchinstinct/main.typ

 If fighting from a position of advantage (such as against a helpless foe or through a daring maneuver), the attack is *Enhanced*, allowing the attacker to roll 1d12 damage instead of their normal die.

-=== Dual Weapons

-If attacking with two weapons at the same time, roll both damage dice and keep the single highest result.
-This is denoted with a plus symbol, e.g. dX+dX.

 === Blast

 Attacks with the Blast quality affect all targets in the noted area, rolling separately for each affected character.
-Blast refers to anything from explosions to huge cleaving onslaughts to the impact of a meteorite.
+Blast refers to anything from explosions to huge cleaving onslaughts to a mass of writhing tentacles.

+=== Ranged Attacks

+Ranged weapons can target any enemy near enough to see the whites of their eyes.
+Attacks against especially distant targets are Impaired.

 === Critical Damage